sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Endpoint Analysis.md

 ---
 - A system that can provide <u>automated identification</u> of suspicious activity by user accounts and endpoints ^2a3fce
 - Focus is not on collecting data but on <u>the analysis of it</u>
-- Establishing baseline knowledge and then monitoring for anything outside of the baseline
+- Establishing baseline knowledge and then [[SecBasics#^45fffd|Monitoring]] for anything outside of the baseline
 - With analytics as the primary function and large amount of data provided, they rely heavily on advanced computing techniques like #MachineLearning or #AI
 - Flow
 	1. Typical flow would be taking an unknown threat and placing it into a #Sandbox environment for analysis
 	2. Heuristic model is generated based on what the system saw
 	3. Passes it into its #MachineLearning and #AI
 	4. Based on their decision it will be determined as either a threat or safe

 ```ad-example